Chris35Wills/synthetic_channel_mesh/README.md

 	- Assigns elevations to the synthetic mesh points at the edge of the channel based on the nearest observed points (out of the channel).

 - 06_channel_parabola_EDGE_ELEVATIONS_piecewise.r
-	- assigns elevations to all points within the synthetic mesh.
+	- Assigns elevations to all points within the synthetic mesh.
-	- elevations at the beginning and end of the channel - the *seed* and *mouth* respectively - can be set either using the nearest neighbour from provided observations within the channel or by being specifically declared.
+	- Elevations at the beginning and end of the channel - the *seed* and *mouth* respectively - can be set either using the nearest neighbour from provided observations within the channel or by being specifically declared.
-	- for a given cross-section, any other point observations available within the channel are incorporated with the pre-defined edge elevations to calculate a cross channel parabola from which the centreline elevation is extracted.
+	- For a given cross-section, any other point observations available within the channel are incorporated with the pre-defined edge elevations to calculate a cross channel parabola from which the centreline elevation is extracted.
-	- the centreline elevations that are set - the mouth, seed and any other nodes close to points (for which a threshold value is set) - are then used to assign elevations to all other centreline nodes, providing elevations along the entire centreline.
+	- The centreline elevations that are set - the mouth, seed and any other nodes close to points (for which a threshold value of 1000 m is set assuming your coordinates are in metres) - are then used to assign elevations to all other centreline nodes, providing elevations along the entire centreline.
 Where only the seed and mouth are known, this will be linear, otherwise it will be piecewise.
+	- The routine is sensitive to the presence of any observations provided, assuming they are within the search threshold (default is 1000 m assuming your coordinates are in metres).
 	- Parabolas are then calculated for each node using the centreline elevation and prior-set edge elevations, providing elevations across each cross section.

 - 07_point_to_raster.r